Financial planning tools and services to put you on the path to the future you want

 For many of us, the desire to engage in charitable giving — giving to our family, communities or world — only grows as we age.
 And there may be good reason that we want to give.
 It turns out that giving is good — very good.
 Numerous studies have found that there is a huge…

-Qualified Charitable Distributions (QCDs) are not only a way to help great causes and those in need, but they are also a way to manage your tax exposure and avoid unpleasant surprises.
-For people who are at least 70 ½, and who don’t need income (or who simply want to avoid the income tax) from…
+(QCDs) are a way to help great causes and those in need, but they are also a way to manage your tax exposure and avoid unpleasant surprises.

 Our weekly newsletter full of inspiration, podcasts, trends and news.